Decision-Making for Emerging Technologies

 1. Deciding about emergent technologies

-• How do intelligence managers interact with AI-tools?
+• How do managers interact with AI-tools?
 (Constanze Leeb) - This project is part of the EINST4INE consortium and receives funding from the EU Marie Sklodowska-Curie Innovative Training Networks (ITN) scheme.

 • How do digital visual tools affect the integration of multiple perspectives in technology management decisions?
 (Bethan Moncur) - This project is part of the AgriFoRwArdS CDT and receives funding from the EPSRC and industry